reefland/ansible-k3s-argocd-renovate/README.md

 * `longhorn_zfs_pool` lets you define the ZFS pool to create Longhorn cluster storage with.
 It will use the ZFS pool `rpool` if not defined.
 This can be host specific or group scoped.

 * `longhorn_vol_size` specifies how much storage space you wish to dedicate to Longhorn distributed storage.
 This can be host specific or group scoped.

+* `longhorn_backup_target` full NFS share URL path for Longhorn to make backups of the cluster storage volumes.

 ---